Shiliin Bogd

-The Shiliin Bogd (Mongolian: Шилийн богд) is an extinct volcano in eastern Mongolia.
+The Shiliin Bogd (Mongolian: Шилийн богд) is an extinct volcano in Sükhbaatar Province, Mongolia.
 The Shiliin Bogd 70 kilometer away from Altan Ovoo which in the center of Dariganga soum.
 The Shiliin Bogd is the highest peak in Sükhbaatar Province at 1778 m above sea level and has a crater of 2 kilometers wide and over 300 m deep.
 Shiliin or Shil means there is less water thus there are fewer herders live in this area.
-The Shiliin Bogd is one of most visited place for Mongolians especially for men for their belief.
+The Shiliin Bogd is one of the most visited places for Mongolians especially for men for their belief.